saurabhp75/saurabhp75.github.io/_notes/kotlin.md

     "Welcome to SimVillage, $it! (copyright $currentYear)" }
   println(greetingFunction("Guyal"))
 }
 ```

-## Lambdas vs anonymous function
+### Lambdas vs anonymous function
 - Anonymous functions are also called `lambdas`.
 - Anonymous functions definitions are called `lambda expressions`.
 - What an anonymous function returns is called a lambda result.

-## Shorthand syntax for function accepting a `function type`(lambda) for its `last` parameter
+### Shorthand syntax for function accepting a `function type/lambda` as its `last` parameter
-- You can also omit the parentheses around the lambda argument.
+- You can omit the parentheses around the lambda argument.

-## Function Inlining
+### Function Inlining
 - Lambda is represented as an object instance on the JVM.
 - The JVM also performs memory allocations for all variables accessible to the lambda.
 - This introduce memory overhead that can in turn cause a performance impact.
 - Inlining removes the need for the JVM to use an object instance and to perform variable memory allocations for the lambda.
 - To inline a lambda, you mark the function that accepts the lambda using the `inline` keyword.
 - It is generally a good idea to mark functions that accept lambdas as arguments with the inline keyword.
-- One situation where inlining is not permitted, for example, is a recursive function that accepts a lambda.
+- One situation where inlining is not permitted, for example, is a `recursive` function that accepts a lambda.

-## Function References
+### Function References
-- They can be passed as arguments instaed of lambda functions.
+- They can be passed as arguments instead of lambda functions.
 - Function reference converts a named function (a function defined using the fun keyword) to a value that can be passed as an argument.
 - You can use a function reference anywhere you use a lambda expression.
 - To obtain a function reference, you use the :: operator with the function name you would like a reference for.

+#### Kotlin’s Lambdas Are Closures

-## Kotlin vs Java: Functional programming
+### Kotlin vs Java: Functional programming
 - Java 8 includes support for OOP & lambda expressions but does not include the ability to define a function as a parameter to a function or variable.
 - Instead, Java provides anonymous inner classes – nameless classes that are defined within another class to implement a single method definition.
 - You can pass anonymous inner classes as an instance, like a lambda.